 Going to court should often be seen as the last resort.
 A skilled mediator will help you to find an amicable, private and satisfactory solution.

 Park Square Barristers offers the mediation services of several barristers with experience of mediating civil disputes of all types and sizes.
-Between them, they offer over 100 years’ mediation experience, and they include a recorder of the court and a deputy district judge.
 We offer the use of pleasant and private mediation rooms in the centre of Leeds, just a few minutes’ walk from the train station or multi-storey parking.

 Our mediation specialists deal with disputes involving property (including landlords and tenants); boundaries and rights of way; families and their finances; business agreements; employment, leases; and neighbours.
 They can also handle cases involving personal injury, professional negligence, probate and trusts, company disputes and insolvency matters.